-Thanks to the gig – or freelance – economy, we are witnessing a revolution in the way we work.
+Thanks to the gig – or freelance – economy, we are witnessing a revolution in how we work.
 Traditional workplaces and careers are long gone.
 The concept of working your way up the ladder in one company is futile.
-What we’re seeing now is increased flexibility in work, and refusal to settle for less too.
+What we’re seeing now is increased flexibility in work and refusal to settle for less too.

-Now this freedom might not be all that welcome for businesses that aren’t used to dealing with untethered employees.
+Now, this freedom might not be welcomed by businesses that aren’t used to dealing with untethered employees.

 A Successful Online Market

 The freelance economy is a booming internet industry where self-employed contractors and temporary employees supply their skills as needed.
 The freelance economy provides several benefits for both contractors and employers on the extremely adept end of the scale, despite the phrase having some negative connotations due to bad press from businesses like Uber and Airbnb and zero-hour contracts.